Difference Between Data Lake and Data Fabric

 Data Lake Use Cases

-• Big Data Analytics: Data Lakes can store and process large volumes of raw, and structured data from various sources.
-Organizations can leverage this approach to perform advanced analytics, data mining, and machine learning on massive datasets to uncover valuable insights.
+• Big Data Analytics: Data Lakes can store and process large volumes of raw and structured data from various sources.
+Businesses can leverage this approach to perform advanced analytics, data mining, and machine learning on massive datasets to uncover valuable insights.

 The Intersection of Data Fabric and Data Lake: Can They Coexist in Your Data Strategy?